Helsinki Chemicals Forum is rescheduled to 27.-28.4.2021

 How can chemicals policy create the necessary framework to achieve carbon neutrality, circular economy and contribute to the zero pollution ambitions?
 What will be the role of the EU Chemicals Strategy under the Green Deal?
 What do other countries and world regions do to move towards those goals?
 What are the challenges and bottlenecks, and what can policy makers do to set the necessary rules and support industry in the transition?
 How can this be done in a coordinated way internationally, and what are the effects on international competition if different world regions act differently?

-- Sylvie Lemoine, CEFIC Executive Director Product Stewardship, tbc
+- Sylvie Lemoine, CEFIC Executive Director Product Stewardship

-- Johanna Lissing Peitz, Swedish Ministry of Environment, tbc
+- Johanna Lissing Peitz, Deputy Director, Environment and energy department, ministry of environment Sweden, tbc

 13:30-15:30 PANEL 2